Igalia/wpewebkit.org/about/architecture.md

 ---

 ### WPE
 WPE is the official WebKit port for embedded.
-In webkit tems a port is...
+In WebKit terms a port is...

-WPE is uniquely designed for embedded systems in that... somthing something backends
+WPE is uniquely designed for embedded systems in that... something something backends